Home of English Grammar

 2. I feel you shouldn’t do this.

-3. What do, think you ………………… about my hair style?
+3. What do you think about my hairstyle?

-4. I am seeing your dad tomorrow.
+4. I am seeing your dad tomorrow; we arranged it yesterday.

 5. The fish smells awful.